 Despite its title and similar theme, developer Grasshopper Manufacture made clear that Killer is Dead is not a sequel to Suda 51's GameCube/PlayStation 2 game Killer 7.
-The game is launching in Summer 2013 across the globe with XSEED publishing in North America and Deep Silver publishing in PAL territories.
+The game launched in Summer 2013 across the globe, with XSEED publishing in North America and Deep Silver publishing in PAL territories.

 Development of the game started in Spring 2011 while the planning originally started as far back as 2009.
 Yoshimi Yasuda is the executive producer of the game, with Suda 51 working as the executive director and scenario writer.
 Suda has stated that he was inspired by thinking of the dark side of the moon in conceiving the game's premise.
 More specifically, he has said that the game is a darker take on Ian Flemming's James Bond series, dubbing it a "Dark Side 007".
-He also cites "Hissatsu Shigotonin" - a samurai drama show about hired killers - as a source of inspiration, and compared Mondo to Patrick Bateman from American Psycho.
+He also cites "Hissatsu Shigotonin", a samurai drama show about hired killers, as a source of inspiration, and compared Mondo to Patrick Bateman from the film and novel American Psycho.